-DO NOT use the Quick-Fill System, URC Assembly, or ExtendAire System accessories if there is any possibility that the environment contains a CBRN warfare agent.
+DO NOT use the Quick-Fill® System, URC Assembly, or ExtendAire System accessories if there is any possibility that the environment contains a CBRN warfare agent.
 These air mask accessories are not approved for use in atmospheres containing CBRN warfare agents.
-Failure to follow this warning can result in serious personal injury or death.
+Misuse can result in serious injury or death.

-EMERGENCY ESCAPE BREATHING SYSTEMS: INSTRUCTIONS FOR USE
+EMERGENCY ESCAPE BREATHING SYSTEM: INSTRUCTIONS FOR USE

-The ExtendAire System use Snap-Tite quick-disconnects.
+The ExtendAire Systems use Snap-Tite quick-disconnects.